-I’m delighted to share with you a pilot study that we ran at CMU this fall.
+I’m delighted to share with you a pilot study that we ran at CMU this fall, through our Teaching Statistics group.
 Long story short: It’s hard to write good conceptual-level questions to test student understanding, but think-aloud interviews are a very promising tool.
 By asking real students to talk out loud as they solve problems, you get insight into whether students give the right/wrong answers because they really do/don’t understand the problem—or whether the question should be better written.
 If students answer wrong because the question is ambiguous, or if they get it right using generic test-taking strategies rather than knowledge from the course, think-alouds give you a chance to detect this and revise your test questions.

 CMU’s stats department—renamed the Department of Statistics & Data Science just this fall—is revising the traditional Introductory Statistics classes we offer.
 Of course, as good statisticians, we’d like to gather evidence and measure whether students are learning any better in the new curriculum.
 We found several pre-made standardized tests of student learning in college-level Intro Stats, but none of them quite fit what we wanted to measure: have students learned the core concepts, even if they haven’t memorized traditional formulas and jargon?